Posted by marilynch

 The Alvarado Mall is the brick passageway, north of Del Monte Avenue, that runs between Custom House Plaza and Portola Plaza.
 Alvarado Mall is an important passageway between downtown and the waterfront for people who walk or bike.

-It is usually appropriate to bike slowly through this shared passageway; and occasionally, if there are many pedestrians, it may even be good to get off and walk your bike a while.
+It is usually appropriate to bike slowly through this shared passageway; and occasionally, when there are many pedestrians, it may be best to get off and walk your bike a while.
 An extra dose of thoughtfulness for the safety and ease of pedestrians goes a long way in building a more bike-friendly city.

 To reach the Portola Plaza coming from the Monterey Bay Coastal Trail (bike/multi-use path):